 Related: The Best Garbage Disposals

-What We Like: Extremely durable, available in many colors
+What We Love: Extremely durable, available in many colors

-What We Don't Like: On the small side
+What We Don't Love: On the small side

 For the classically minded, porcelain is still king.
 This particular porcelain undermount sink is available in eight different colors, including a vibrant navy and a vintage-looking mint green.